 Why yet another tool for language recognition?
 Why not reusing open source and well-know libraries like ANTLR or JavaCC?
 These are the first questions asked by any developer discovering SSLR.
 Of course this option was seriously studied and had big advantages but we decided to start from scratch for the following reasons:

 - The SonarQube team is addicted to TDD, and we think that existing tools don't fit well with TDD because they require some code generation, and they don't provide any simple, quick way to unit test all parts of a source code analyzer, such as parsing rules for instance.

 - The SonarQube team is addicted to KISS, and we think a Java developer should be able to do anything from his or her favorite IDE.

 - We needed to analyse some legacy languages, like COBOL, which require some very specific lexing and preprocessing features.
-Implementing those features with existing tools would have required us to fully master the those tools, and we didn't feel like we benefited from thier black box approach.
+Implementing those features with existing tools would have required us to fully master those tools, and we didn't feel like we benefited from their black box approach.

 - In any case, the ultimate goal of SSLR is to provide a complete compiler front-end stack, which goes well beyond the parsing.
 Eventually, SSLR will provide the ability to fully implement:

 - LLVM IR emitter